 Dr. G.V.
 Black, the father of modern dentistry, described this cavitation process as early as 1915 when he described a progressive disease process in the jawbone, which killed bone cells and produced a large cavitation area or areas within the jawbones.
 He was intrigued by the unique ability of this disease to produce extensive jawbone destruction without causing redness in the gingiva (gums), jaw swelling, or an elevation in the patient's body temperature.
 Essentially this disease process, which produces osteonecrosis (dead bone) is actually a progressive impairment which produces small blockages (infarctions) of the tiny blood vessels in the jawbones, thus resulting in osteonecrosis, or areas of dead bone.
 These dead cavitational areas are now called NICO (Neuralgia Inducing Cavitational Osteonecrosis) lesions.
 In his book on oral pathology, Dr. Black suggested surgical removal of these dead bone areas.

 When dentists speak of cavitations they are speaking of areas of the jawbone where the bone has been infected and the body has attempted to wall off the infection.
 The end result is a semi-contained “bubble” of infectious bacteria, dead (necrotic) bone material, and other toxins.
-This toxic sludge will slowly leak out (eventually), spreading to other areas of the body and can negatively impact the overall health of the patient – focal infection theory.
+This toxic sludge will slowly leak out, spreading to other areas of the body and can negatively impact the overall health of the patient.
 These are all scientific facts that are taught to every medical doctor and dentist that graduates from an accredited medical/dental school in the United States.

 This type of sedation is very easy and straightforward and involves breathing in a mixture of nitrous oxide (often known as laughing gas) and oxygen.
 A small rubber inhaler is placed over the patient’s nose and adjusted so that the patient breaths through it.
 It begins to work within 3 to 5 minutes and at the end of the appointment the effect of N2O is reversed within minutes.
 Most patients experience an initial feeling of lightheadedness, which gradually leads to a feeling of overall relaxation and well- being.

-The advantages of nitrous oxide are its rapid onset, quick recovery, and it is one of the safest forms of sedation available for both adults and children.
+The advantages of nitrous oxide are its rapid onset, quick recovery, and it being one of the safest forms of sedation available for both adults and children.

-Our office is equipped with nitrous oxide and our doctors and staff is highly trained in the safe administration and management of nitrous oxide.
-Please feel free to discuss this option further with the doctor.
+Our office is equipped with nitrous oxide and Dr. Nikolovski and his staff are highly trained in the safe administration and management of nitrous oxide.
+Please feel free to discuss this option further with the doctor..